AmaLS367/testizer_email_funnels/docs/en/operations_guide.md

   Value: `true` or `false`.

-  When `true`, the script performs all queries and requests but does not send real requests to Brevo and does not modify data in the `funnel_entries` table.
+  When `true`, the script performs all read operations (queries) but does not send real requests to Brevo and does not modify data in the `funnel_entries` table.
+No writes to the database occur, and no Brevo API calls are performed.
+The script only logs what would have been done.

   For production mode, set to `false`.